DirtyHairy/typescript-deferred/README.md

     > grunt build
     > grunt test

-The testsuite runs the full Promises/A+ suite in its full 800+ test glory and some more tests for the additional functionality provided by this package.
+The testsuite runs the full Promises/A+ suite in its full 800+ test case glory and some more tests for the additional functionality provided by this package.

 # Can I use this in my project under license XYZ?